 This capstone course examines advanced management techniques and theories combining important elements from organizational and strategic studies.
 The major focus of the course will be the development of strategic actions in response to issues emanating in the external environment as well as those found within the organization.
 Application of current and emerging strategic theory through case analysis and computer simulations will be emphasized.
-Prerequisite: Core and 5 courses in concentration
+Prerequisite: MBA Core and six courses in the concentration